elham-salehi/divar/README.md

 # Divar
 ## Built with React

-This is a scaled-down of a famous Iranian web application called "divar" which is written as a training project. built with React, Context, JavaScript, and CSS.in this react project the functional components has been used and The Material-UI is used as a CSS library.
+This is a scaled-down of a famous Iranian web application called "divar" which is written as a training project.
+Built with React, Context, JavaScript, and CSS.
+In this react project the functional components has been used and the Material-UI is used as a CSS library.

 ### development
 This project is currently in development.